Every Chumba is Made in USA.

-Each frame starts as a bin of tubes that matches our build of materials.
-Our chosen blend of USA True Temper tubes and 4130 Cro-moly allow our bikes to be a unique blend of the toughest, lightest, and best made materials in the industry.
+Each frame starts as a batch of tubes that matches our build of materials.
+Our chosen blend of steel double butted tubing from the worlds leading manufacturers allow our bikes to be a unique blend of the toughest, lightest, and best made materials in the industry.
 Tube sets are chosen per model to achieve the perfect ride quality.
 We always use a few guiding prinicples though:

-- Bent double-butted down tube to strengthen the steering junction by supporting the head tube from impacts on the trail more horizontally then a straight tube would while keeping the main triangle light.
+- MTB's get our bent double-butted down tube to strengthen the steering junction by supporting the head tube from impacts on the trail more horizontally then a straight tube would.

 - Oversized chainstays to ensure everything you put into the bike gets transferred into the trail and is stable loaded down.
 Bends and profiles are chosen per model, but they are all oversized.